• Skip to primary navigation

 • Brown the ground beef in a pot over medium heat.
 Drain the fat from the pot.

-• Add in the onions, garlic, peppers, and tomatoes.
+• Add in the onions, garlic, and peppers.
 Stir.

 • Sprinkle in the Italian seasoning, and the salt-free seasoning OR salt & pepper.